-The GSO Spinal System Implant components are fabricated from medical grade titanium and/or titanium alloy.
+The GSO PCT Spinal System components are fabricated from medical grade titanium and titanium alloy.
 No warranties, expressed or implied, are made.
 Implied warranties of merchantability and fitness for specific purposes or use are explicitly excluded.

-Never use titanium, titanium alloy and/or medical grade cobalt-chromium-molybdenum alloy components with stainless steel components in the same construct.
+Never use titanium, titanium alloy and/or medical grade cobalt-chromium-molybdenum alloy with stainless steel in the same construct.
+Never use stainless steel and titanium implant components in the same construct.

-Do not use, reuse, or combine any of the GSO Spinal System Implant components with components from any other manufacturer under any circumstances unless expressly allowed to do so in this document.
+For optimal results, do not use any of the GSO Spinal System Implant components with components from any other system or manufacturer unless expressly allowed to do so in this document.
+GSO Spinal System components should never be reused or combined with components from other manufactures under any circumstances.